 Our Board of Directors directs the management of our business and affairs, as provided by Delaware law, and conducts its business through meetings of the Board of Directors.
 Our Board of Directors has established three standing committees: an Audit Committee; a Compensation Committee; and a Nominating and Corporate Governance Committee.
-Each director attended at least 75% of the meetings of the Board committees on which such director served, except for Mr. Bradley A. Casper, who attend two of the three Audit Committee meetings that were held following his appointment to the Board of Directors in August 2011.
+Each director attended at least 75% of the meetings of the Board committees on which such director served (during the periods that he served).
 In addition, from time to time, special committees may be established under the direction of the Board of Directors when necessary to address specific issues.
 The composition of the Board committees complies with the applicable rules of the Nasdaq Stock Market and applicable law.
 Our Board of Directors has adopted a written charter for each of the standing committees, which are available in the Corporate Governance section of the Investor Relations page on our website at www.gcu.edu.

 Audit Committee.
 Our Audit Committee consists of Messrs.
-Jack A. Henry (chair), David J. Johnson, and Bradley A. Casper, each of whom our Board of Directors has determined is "independent," as defined under and required by the rules of the Nasdaq Stock Market and the federal securities laws.
-Our Audit Committee met six times during 2011.
+Jack A. Henry (chair), Kevin F. Warren, and Bradley A. Casper, each of whom our Board of Directors has determined is "independent," as defined under and required by the rules of the Nasdaq Stock Market and the federal securities laws.
+Our Audit Committee met seven times during 2012.
 Our Audit Committee is directly responsible for, among other things, the appointment, compensation, retention, and oversight of our independent registered public accounting firm.
 The oversight includes reviewing the plans and results of the audit engagement with the firm, approving any additional professional services provided by the firm and reviewing the independence of the firm.
 The Audit Committee is also responsible for discussing the effectiveness of the internal controls over financial reporting with the firm and relevant financial management.
 Our Board of Directors has determined that each of Messrs.
-Henry, Johnson and Casper qualifies as an "Audit Committee financial expert," as defined under applicable federal securities laws
+Henry, Warren and Casper qualifies as an "audit committee financial expert," as defined under applicable federal securities laws.

 Compensation Committee.
 Our Compensation Committee consists of Messrs.
-David J. Johnson (chair), Chad N. Heath, and D. Mark Dorman, each of whom the Board of Directors has determined is "independent," as defined under and required by the rules of the Nasdaq Stock Market.
-Our Compensation Committee met twelve times during 2011.
+David J. Johnson (chair), and Jack A. Henry, each of whom the Board of Directors has determined is "independent," as defined under and required by the rules of the Nasdaq Stock Market.
+Our Compensation Committee met eleven times during 2012.
 The Compensation Committee is responsible for, among other things, supervising and reviewing our affairs as they relate to the compensation and benefits of our executive officers and directors.
 In carrying out these responsibilities, the Compensation Committee reviews all components of executive compensation for consistency with our compensation philosophy and with the interests of our stockholders.